Temperature upper bound of an ideal gas

-In the kinetic theory picture, an ideal gas is a theoretical gas consisting of numerous randomly moving, non-interacting point particles.
-The model is useful as it adheres a simplified equation of state known as the ideal gas law, effectively approximating the states of most physical gases under non-extreme conditions.
-Given its utility, several attempts have been made to generalize the ideal gas.
-References~\cite{Holyst2022,Holyst2023} demonstrated the possibility of describing out-of-equilibrium system in stationary state using the ideal gas, portraying global thermodynamic functions.
+Given the utility of the ideal gas approximation, several attempts have been made to generalize the ideal gas.
 Generalizations of the ideal gas obeying fractional statistics were explored~\cite{Wu1994}.
 In the context of self-gravitating systems, the ideal gas under the influence of Newtonian~\cite{Kim:2016txr} and Einstein gravity~\cite{Louis-Martinez:2010jvm,Kim:2016xnt} were investigated.
 These studies were based on the energy density derived from thermal equilibrium systems.
+References~\cite{Holyst2022,Holyst2023} demonstrated the possibility of describing out-of-equilibrium system in stationary state using the ideal gas, portraying global thermodynamic functions.
+In their works, the authors developed a heat conducting massive mono-atomic ideal gas model.
+They considered $N$-gas particles of mass $m> 0$ contained in a square box maintaining local thermal equilibrium.
+When the temperatures at both ends of the box are $\Theta_2$ and $\Theta_1$, respectively, and heat flows continuously, the total entropy of the system is\footnote{In their work, they considered a monoatomic gas, so $c_v = 3/2$.},

+where in the second equality we use the approximation $\Theta_2 /\Theta_1 \sim 1$.
+Here, $S^*$ is interpreted as $\sigma^*V$ from Eq.~\eqref{sigma*} for an equilibrium state with the same total energy and volume as the heat-conducting model.
+Because both the total entropy $S$ of the heat-flowing system and the entropy $S^*$ of the corresponding equilibrium system are extensive quantities, their difference $\Delta S \equiv S-S^*$ is also an extensive quantity.
+When $\Theta_2 \to \Theta_1$, we easily notice $\Delta S \to 0$.
+However, when $\Theta_2 \neq \Theta_1$, heat flows, and the entropy becomes dependent on the temperature difference (and consequently on heat).

+Noting that relativistic description requires local forms for physical quantities, we need to denote the contribution of heat in a local form.
+To accomplish this purpose, we consider a macroscopic system of thickness $L$ consisting of several subsystem layers of thickness $\delta L$ along $x$-direction, which have the form described above and satisfy $\sum \delta L = L$ with $\delta L \ll L$.
+Now, we assume that $\delta L$ is small enough on a macroscopic scale, even though it should be still large enough on a microscopic scale so that a statistically sufficient number of particles are contained in the box, atomic interactions can be ignored, and quantum properties of the particles are hidden.
+Let $\Theta_2 = \Theta(x+ \delta L)$ and $\Theta_1 = \Theta(x)$ denote the temperatures of the ends of a subsystem, respectively.
+Then, $\Theta_2 \approx \Theta_1$ and we can use the approximation,